-Too often we see clients don’t allocate the time or resources to get past the initial activities in their software implementation plan.
-This typically includes installing and configuring the software.
+Too often we see clients who don’t allocate the time or resources to get past the initial activities in their software implementation plan.
+This typically includes installing and configuring the bidding software.
 It also includes getting the software up and running for an initial proposal project to work through setting up core data, integrating the new tool with other business systems, and determining the best configuration options to align with the business environment.
-Frequently there is a single person or a small team that is working through the implementation process so there is limited exposure of the new software to other personnel.
+Frequently, there is a single person or a small team that is working through the implementation process so there is limited exposure of the new estimate software to other personnel.
 It is easy to declare victory because it is a tangible point for measuring progress.

 The Next Steps

 Here are some tips to help ensure users become proficient with a new proposal software tool.

 Tip 1: Ensure you have allocated sufficient time and resources to get past the initial implementation activities.

 What’s sufficient time and resources?
 The classic response is “it depends.”
 Questions to ask to help you quantify this include:

 - How many people need to be proficient with proposal writing software and what are their roles?
 This can help you determine what training sessions are needed and the number of times you may need to conduct training for different types of users.
 It can also determine how formal you need to be.
 For example, if you only need to train a dozen people, you can take a more informal approach.
 For a large number of users, you may need to engage other corporate training resources to add courses to existing training programs.